Argelbargel/vault-raft-snapshot-agent/README.md

 docker run -v <path to snapshots.json>:/etc/vault.d/snapshots.json" -v "<path to your certificates>:/tmp/certs" ghcr.io/argelbargel/vault-raft-snapshot-agent:latest
 ```

-Upon startup the container will add these certficates to it certificate-store automatically.
+Upon startup the container will add these certficates to its certificate-store automatically.

 ### systemd-service